 declined again in 1997 (table III.3).
-Hence, the trend observed during the past seven years since the list was published - declining overall employment and rising foreign employment - continued in 1997.
-Companies expanding the number of foreign employees operating mainly automobile in the or telecommunications industry: Daimler-Benz, Volvo, Volkswagen Group, Ericsson, Fiat, Motorola and Siemens.
+Hence, the trend observed during the past eight years since the list was published - declining overall employment and rising foreign employment - continued in 1997.
+Companies expanding the number of foreign employees operating automobile mainly in the telecommunications industry: Daimler-Benz, Volvo, Volkswagen Group, Ericsson, Fiat, Motorola and Siemens.
 General Electric increased its foreign employment by almost 32 per cent.
-As might be expected, companies demonstrating a decline in foreign assets (see above) have also decreased the number of foreign employees.
-British American Tobacco, Novartis and Royal Dutch Shell decreased their foreign employment by between 18 and 22 per cent.
-Chevron showed a significant decline in foreign employment of close to 30 per cent.
+As might be expected, companies demonstrating a decline in foreign assets (see above) have also decreased the number of a This includes companies that could not be considered in 1998 because of the late arrival of a response to UNCTAD's questionnaire.